alexwlchan/alexwlchan.net/src/_drafts/balancing-act.md

 This is a bit inefficient, because the same value is also available in `pairs['Katie']['Lily']` -- we'll have to remember to update it in both places.
 If this was a bigger project, I might create a custom data structure to handle this properly, but it's overkill for a simple problem.

+After this, I came up with a way to assign the groups.
+This approach was my first idea, which turned out to work pretty well:

 ```python
 for i in range(1, session_count + 1):
     print(f"# Session {i}")